-Over the summer, the school principal, also a nun, followed up on complaints she had received from parents about Sister Mary Catherine.
-Sister Mary Catherine was not on the faculty in the fall.
+Over the summer, the school principal followed up on complaints she had received from parents about Julie's teacher.
 Julie's six classmates whom the teacher had isolated at the back of the classroom did not return to St. Ann's.
 Instead their parents enrolled them in the public school.
-In the fall, Julie discovered a new teacher in her fourth-grade classroom.
-Mrs. Sanchez, whose husband was an airman at the Air Force Base, introduced Julie to a more focused, positive approach to learning.
+In the fall, as Julie began her second attempt at fourth grade, she discovered a new teacher, Mrs. Sanchez, in the classroom.
+Mrs. Sanchez, whose husband was an airman at the Air Force base, introduced Julie to a more positive approach to learning.
 Whereas Sister Mary Catherine had belittled Julie and others who lagged in their learning, Mrs. Sanchez encouraged.
+"There's nothing wrong with you," she assured Julie.
+"You can learn to read.
+But you need to be taught."
 Julie learned to read and learned to study; she learned to take notes.
 "I would stay up until all hours of the night, if my mother would let me, to get my work done for this woman," Julie said.
 "I would do anything she wanted."
 At the time of our interview, more than 40 years had elapsed since Julie encountered Mrs. Sanchez.
 "I'm sure I have learning disabilities," Julie says.
 "I don't doubt that for a minute."
 Mrs. Sanchez's gentle but persistent nudging taught Julie that learning for her will take additional time.
-"Everybody doesn't learn the same way," Julie reflects.
-"Some people need more time."